This simple 3D-printable attachment lets you open doors hands-free

 Current evidence suggests that the virus that causes COVID-19 can live on surfaces such as stainless steel and plastic for up to three days, meaning it may be possible to infect yourself by touching a contaminated surface such as a door handle and then touching your mouths, nose, or eyes.
 People often have to enter and exit rooms or buildings, and until more accessible, automatic doors are installed, we can’t simply tell everyone to stop touching doorknobs.
 A simple, quick solution are these 3D-printable add-ons that can be fitted onto doors in hospitals and businesses, allowing people to open doors hands-free.
 They could be an easy way to reduce the chance of cross-contamination from coronavirus, and generally keep people’s hands cleaner in the future.

-The printable door opener, designed by Belgium-based 3D printing company Materialise, needs only a few screws to be attached around door handles, allowing a door to be opened with a covered forearm rather than a hand.
+The printable door opener, designed by Belgium-based 3D-printing company Materialise, needs only a few screws to be attached around door handles, allowing a door to be opened with a covered forearm rather than a hand.
 The idea started with a brainstorming session between the CEO and engineers about what the company could do to help during the coronavirus crisis, says Materialise vice president Bryan Crutchfield.
 “During that brainstorming session, the idea came up for a way to open doors without using your hands to try to contain the spread of the germs,” he says, “and literally inside of 24 hours they turned around a design, got it on a printer, and printed the first prototype off and tried it out on one of our handles.”

 Materialise quickly added several designs to adapt the hands-free handle to fit multiple types of doorknobs, and made those designs free to download online.
 In less than a week, those designs have been downloaded about 30,000 times globally.
 Materialise itself printed 1,500 of its hand-free door openers for its partners in the medical industry.
 Many hospitals also have their own 3D-printing facilities; the Mayo Clinic was able to print the hands-free door openers itself, according to a tweet from the director of the clinical 3D-printing lab there, who noted that in a hospital setting, “it is even more important to limit touching surfaces during the coronavirus outbreak.”